tic-tac-token/ttt-book/src/introduction.md

 ![Tic Tac Token App](./img/ttt-app.png)

 Over the course of this curriculum, we'll learn the basics of Solidity and Ethereum from the ground up by creating an interactive web3 Tic-Tac-Toe game.
 We'll learn to write and test Solidity smart contracts using Foundry and Hardhat.
-We'll learn about ERC20 tokens, NFTs, and other Ethereum abstractions.
+We'll explore ERC20 tokens, NFTs, and other Ethereum abstractions.
 We'll create a React frontend using useDapp and Ethers and deploy it to IPFS, a distributed peer-to-peer filesystem.
 Finally, we'll deploy our smart contracts to Polygon, an EVM-compatible blockchain with fast, cheap transactions.

 The content in this book was originally written as a supplement to a series of hands on workshops.
-We typically cover one chapter per week, with two one hour sessions dedicated to writing code collaboratively using [Live Share](https://code.visualstudio.com/learn/collaboration/live-share).
+In person, we typically cover one chapter per week, with two one hour sessions dedicated to writing code collaboratively using [Live Share](https://code.visualstudio.com/learn/collaboration/live-share).

 ## Prerequisites